 How To Book Cruises Through Amex Travel

-Booking a cruise through Amex Travel requires entering an intended destination, a cruise line, and a sailing date.
-You can narrow down the exact itinerary and departure location after beginning the search.
+To book a cruise through Amex Travel, type in your intended destination, a cruise line, and a sailing date.
+After beginning the search, you can narrow down the exact itinerary and departure location.

 The payment process is identical to every other travel method.
-You can redeem points, pay in cash, or use a mix of both when checking out.
+When checking out, you can redeem points, pay in cash, or use a mix of both.
 If you choose to redeem Membership Rewards, you can do so for 0.7 cents per point.

 Cruise Privileges Program